oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/switch.md

 ## Square

-Change the circular style to square with the `square` props, the props is a`boolean`
+Change the circular style to square with the `square` property, the property is a`boolean`

 </card>